geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 1. Check out and build GeoMesa source.
 2. Deploy the Distributed Runtime Jar to your Accumulo Cluster.
 3. Deploy the GeoServer Plugin.
+4. Deploy necessary dependencies for GeoMesa's GeoServer plugin for Accumulo and/or Kafka.
 <!--more-->

 <div class="callout callout-warning">
     <span class="glyphicon glyphicon-exclamation-sign"></span>
-    You will need access to a Hadoop 2.2 installation as well as an Accumulo 1.5.x database.
+    For Accumulo deployment, you will need access to a Hadoop 2.2 installation as well as an Accumulo 1.5.x database.
 </div>

 #### Other prerequisites

 Before you begin, you should also have these:

-* basic knowledge of GeoTools, GeoServer, and Accumulo
+* basic knowledge of [GeoTools](http://www.geotools.org), [GeoServer](http://geoserver.org), [Accumulo](http://accumulo.apache.org), and/or [Kafka](http://kafka.apache.org)
 * an Accumulo user that has both create-table and write permissions
 * a local copy of the Java Development Kit 1.7.x
 * Apache Maven installed